HVC0d3r/hv-ajax-loader/README.md

 The basic idea of this project is to be able to switch on/off ajax loading effect(s) easily when needed.

 The javascript and the css are completely separated.
-The script won't even use a 'display: none' code.
+The script won't even use a `display: none` code.